rlunding/alg_eng_quicksort/README.md

-# Algorithm Engineering
+# Algorithm Engineering - Improving Quicksort in Java
 This project is all about optimizing java's build in Quicksort.

-To run this project you need java 1.8 and ant + ivy.
+To run this project you need Java 1.8 and ant + ivy.
+To see the available targets type:
 ```bash
 $ ant help
 ```